wvzuilen/PharoRoulette/README.md

 		callback: [ :t | self offsetTop: t asInteger ] value: html jQuery this offsetTop.
 ```
 ### Processing and responding
 After the click attributes are received, the backend determines which part of the table is clicked.
-To confirm the result I want to show a pointer at the spot where the table is clicked.
+To confirm the result a pointer is shown at the spot where the table is clicked.

 Note to myself: http://pillarhub.pharocloud.com/hub/mikefilonov/ajaxupdateseaside